LynaBouikni/LynaBouikni/README.md

 # 👋 Hi there, I'm **Lyna Bouikni**

-I'm a passionate **Data Scientist** with a strong focus on **AI for health**, Neuroscience, and real-world applications of machine learning.
+I'm a passionate **Data Scientist** with a strong focus on real-world applications of machine learning.

 ---